cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

 The program will print out the mean and median limit, as well as the 68% and 95% quantiles of the distributions of the limits.
 This time, the output ROOT tree will contain **one entry per toy**.

 For more heavy methods (eg the `MarkovChainMC`) you will probably want to split this calculation into multiple jobs.
-To do this, just run `combine` multiple times specifying a smaller number of toys (as low as `1`), using a different seed to initialize the random number generator each time.
+To do this, just run <span style="font-variant:small-caps;">Combine</span> multiple times specifying a smaller number of toys (as low as `1`), using a different seed to initialize the random number generator each time.
 The option `-s` can be used for this; if you set it to -1, the starting seed will be initialized randomly at the beginning of the job.
 Finally, you can merge the resulting trees with `hadd` and look at the distribution in the merged file.

 ### Multidimensional bayesian credible regions